Croswell Bowen: Later career

-Ever since his 1947 PM piece on Eugene O’Neill, “The Black Irishman,” cited below, Bowen had continued to pursue the story of how the playwright’s troubled life had influenced his work.
-As O’Neill’s stature revived with production of his masterpiece Long Day’s Journey into Night, Bowen contracted to write a book-length biography.
-The Curse of the Misbegotten: A Tale of the House of O’Neill was a National Book Award finalist.
+Since his 1947 piece in PM magazine on Eugene O’Neill, “The Black Irishman,” Bowen had continued to explore how the playwright’s troubled life influenced his work.
+As O’Neill’s reputation revived with the production of his masterpiece, Long Day’s Journey into Night, Bowen contracted to write a book-length biography.
+The Curse of the Misbegotten: A Tale of the House of O’Neill became a National Book Award finalist.

-As he had since the 1950s, Bowen continued publishing on subjects he believed in – on the "spin" world of public relations, consumer psychology-based marketing techniques, the rationalizations Madison Avenue made to keep on advertising cigarettes, and the tragedy that had struck when Donora, PA was the site of the first smog outbreak.
+Throughout the 1950s and beyond, Bowen continued to publish on topics he believed in, including the manipulative world of public relations, consumer psychology-based marketing techniques, the justifications used by Madison Avenue to continue advertising cigarettes, and the tragedy of the first smog outbreak in Donora, Pennsylvania.

-He began a John F. Kennedy biography and a semi-autobiographical novel, both left unfinished.
+He began writing a biography of John F. Kennedy and a semi-autobiographical novel, both of which remained unfinished.

 Death

-Croswell Bowen died on July 15, 1971 in his New York City apartment of a fourth heart attack.
+Croswell Bowen died on July 15, 1971, in his New York City apartment of a fourth heart attack.
 He was survived by his former wife Marjory Hill Bowen and three daughters, Betsy, Lucey and Molly.
 His papers are housed in the Beinecke Library at Yale and the Andrew Mellon Library, Choate-Rosemary Hall.